-- 1. ENTSO for Electricity shall publish an annual report on load-frequency control based on the information provided by the TSOs in accordance with paragraph 2.
+- 1. By 30th September every year, ENTSO for Electricity shall publish an annual report on load-frequency control based on the information provided by the TSOs in accordance with paragraph 2.
 The annual report on load-frequency control shall include the information listed in paragraph 2 for each Member State. - 2.
-By [one year from the entry into force of this Regulation], the TSOs of each Member State shall notify to ENTSO for Electricity every year, by [30 April] of the following year, the following information: - (a) the identification of the LFC blocks, LFC areas and monitoring areas in the Member State: - (b) the identification of LFC blocks that are not in the Member State and that contain LFC areas and monitoring areas that are in the Member State; - (c) the identification of the synchronous areas each Member State belongs to; - (d) the frequency quality evaluation criteria for each synchronous area and each LFC block in subparagraphs (a), (b) and (c) covering each month of at least two previous calendar years; - (e) the FCR obligation and the initial FCR obligation of each TSO operating within the Member State covering each month of at least previous two calendar years; and - (f) a description and date of implementation of any mitigation measures taken in the previous calendar year in accordance with Article 138, in which TSOs of the Member State were involved. - 3.
+By [one year from the entry into force of this Regulation], the TSOs of each Member State shall notify to ENTSO for Electricity every year, by [31st January], the following information: - (a) the identification of the LFC blocks, LFC areas and monitoring areas in the Member State; - (b) the identification of LFC blocks that are not in the Member State and that contain LFC areas and monitoring areas that are in the Member State; - (c) the identification of the synchronous areas each Member State belongs to; - (d) the frequency quality evaluation criteria for each synchronous area and each LFC block in subparagraphs (a), (b) and (c) covering each month of at least two previous calendar years; - (e) the FCR obligation and the initial FCR obligation of each TSO operating within the Member State covering each month of at least two previous calendar years; and - (f) a description and date of implementation of any mitigation measures taken in the previous calendar year in accordance with Article 138, in which TSOs of the Member State were involved. - 3.
+The data provided by the TSOs shall cover the preceding year.
+The information concerning synchronous areas, LFC blocks, LFC areas and monitoring areas in subparagraphs (a), (b) and (c) shall be reported once.
+Where these areas change, this information shall be reported by [31st January] of the following year. - 4.
 Where appropriate, TSOs of a synchronous area or LFC block shall cooperate in collecting the data listed in paragraph 2.

-Article 17 Annual report on regional coordination assessment
+Annual report on regional coordination assessment

-1. ENTSO for Electricity shall publish an annual report on regional coordination assessment based on the annual reports on regional coordination assessment provided by the regional security coordinator in accordance with paragraph 2, assess any interoperability issues and propose changes aiming at improving effectiveness and efficiency in the system operation coordination.
+- 1. By 30th September every year, ENTSO for Electricity shall publish an annual report on regional coordination assessment based on the annual reports on regional coordination assessment provided by the regional security coordinator in accordance with paragraph 2, assess any interoperability issues and propose changes aiming at improving effectiveness and efficiency in the system operation coordination. - 2.
+By [31st January], each regional security coordinator shall prepare an annual report and submit it to ENTSO for Electricity providing the following information for the functions it performs: - (a) the number, average duration and reasons for the failure to fulfil its functions;

-- 2. By the [30 April] every year, each regional security coordinator shall prepare an annual report and submit it to ENTSO for Electricity providing the following information for the functions it performs: - (a) the number, average duration and reasons for the failure to fulfil its functions; - (b) the statistics regarding constraints, including their duration, location and number of occurrences together with the associated remedial actions activated and their cost in case they have been incurred; - (c) the number of instances where TSOs refuse to apply the remedial actions recommended by the regional security coordinator and the reasons thereof; - (d) the number of outage incompatibilities detected in accordance with Article 80; and - (e) a description of the cases where the lack of regional adequacy has been assessed and a description of mitigation actions set in place.
+- (b) the statistics regarding constraints, including their duration, location and number of occurrences together with the associated remedial actions activated and their cost in case they have been incurred; - (c) the number of instances where TSOs refuse to apply the remedial actions recommended by the regional security coordinator and the reasons thereof; - (d) the number of outage incompatibilities detected in accordance with Article 80; and - (e) a description of the cases where the lack of regional adequacy has been assessed and a description of mitigation actions set in place. - 3.
+The data provided to ENTSO for Electricity by the regional security coordinators shall cover the preceding year.